joshfrench/om-wiki-fork/Documentation.md

-The primary way to transition application state. `cursor` is an Om cursor into the application state. `f` is a function that will receive the specified piece of application state. `korks` is an optional key or sequence of keys to access in the cursor. `om.core/transact!` can be given additional args to pass to `f`. `tag` is optional information to tag the transaction. `tag` should be either a keyword or a vector whose first element is a `keyword`.
+The primary way to transition application state. `cursor` is an Om cursor into the application state. `f` is a function that will receive the specified piece of application state. `korks` is an optional key or sequence of keys to access in the cursor. `tag` is optional information to tag the transaction. `tag` should be either a keyword or a vector whose first element is a `keyword`.